Takeo Shiina: Recognition

-In 1990, Takeo Shiina received the Purple Ribbon of Honor of the Japanese Government.
+In 1990, Takeo Shiina received the Purple Ribbon of Honor of the Japanese government.
 In 1994, the Prime Minister of Japan recognized Shiina's contributions to his country's international trade policy development with a Trade Award.
-In 2003, he was awarded the Grand Cordon of the Order of the Sacred Treasure, Japan's highest decoration, by the Emperor in 2000.
+In 2003, he was awarded the Grand Cordon of the Order of the Sacred Treasure, Japan's highest decoration, by the emperor in 2000.

-In 2008, Shiina received Outstanding Contribution Award from his alma mater, Bucknell University.
+In 2008, Shiina received the Outstanding Contribution Award from his alma mater, Bucknell University.

 Publication

 In 2001, Shiina was invited to write an autobiography in a series of articles in the "My Curriculum Vitae" column of the Nihon Keizai Shimbun, where Louis V. Gerstner Jr. also participated in 1992.
 Shiina's autobiography was later made a book, "Living with Foreign Companies in Japan", in Japanese.